Gluten must be strictly avoided if you have celiac’s disease.See celiac’s disease

-This link lists food considered unsafe for consumption in celiac’s disease:Unsafe Gluten-Free Food List Sources of gluten
+This link lists food considered unsafe for consumption with celiac’s disease:Unsafe Gluten-Free Food List Sources of gluten

-This link lists food considered safe for consumption in celiac’s disease:Safe Gluten-Free Food List What can I eat?
+These links lists food considered safe for consumption in celiac’s disease:Safe Gluten-Free Food List What can I eat?

 Contamination of food products not containing gluten with gluten from other sources during food preparation is a frequently encountered problem.
 This may happen via food preparation surfaces, cutlery, food preparation equipment, such as toasters, mills, sifters, food manufacture, but also if oils for food preparation are reused.
 This is of importance at home as well as in restaurants and canteens at work or school.
 Most commercially manufactured grains can be contaminated with gluten, unless manufactured in dedicated or gluten-free facilities.